jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - Remember we're not erasing ideologies.

 Before we learn to protect ourselves from echo chambers, it's important to always keep in mind, we're not erasing ideologies.
-We're only empowering ourselves to be like mixed-martial artists and mix and match ideological policies, techniques, and tools to better solve our problems.
+We're only empowering ourselves to be like mixed-martial artists and mix and match policies, techniques, and tools to better solve our problems.

 Some may be doubting our society can follow martial arts and embrace mixed-ideological politics.
 We can.
-Here's another another field with a similarly enlightened "mix and match" philosophy.
+Here's another another field with a similarly enlightened mix and match philosophy.

 Modern medicine has many disciplines and specialists.
 Some are based on cutting edge research, others on old school remedies.
 In the past, when isolated by geography and culture, people would be bound to do what the local healer or doctor prescribed.
 But today, you would never go to one medical professional, expecting them to be a master of every possible health problem.

-There's simply too many human afflictions for any one medical discipline to master.
+There's simply too many human afflictions for any medical discipline to master.

 That's why all medical professionals today, from hemopathic healers to neural surgeons, are recognized as sub-disciplines.
 Each has their own techniques, cultures, and rulebooks.
-Medical professional from each of them is allowed to say her strengths and weaknesses and admit they are a niche and not the single source of truth.
-The skill in modern healthcare is mixing disciplines to solve a patients pain as quickly as possible.
+Medical professionals from each field are allowed to say their strengths and weaknesses and admit they are a niche and not the single source of truth.
+The skill in modern healthcare is mixing disciplines to solve a patient's pain as quickly as possible.
 While modern medicine certainly isn't perfect (especially its administration), it's nearly magical when compared the times when surgeons didn't santize their scalpels and doctors used one-size fits all solutions like leeches.

 Modern medicine and mixed-martial arts improved so quickly because they are enlightened.
-They both recognize solving a fighter's, or patient's, pain is the ultimate sign of success, thus no coach or teacher can be the single source of truth.
+They both recognize its best to select from an ecosystem of options, and that solving a fighter's or patient's pain is the ultimate sign of success.
+Thus no coach or teacher can be the single source of truth.
 Other human endeavors have also learned to embrace evolution and real-world results as superior to collective wisdom.
-[Baseball for example did it with Moneyball fame](https://www.youtube.com/watch?v=3MjxoaynCmk).
+[Baseball did it with Moneyball fame](https://www.youtube.com/watch?v=3MjxoaynCmk).

-So, if a person can train using different fighting techniques from many multiple martial arts disciplines, and doctors can refer their patients to specialists from other disciplines, why can't we also be self-aware enough, and respectful enough, to mix and match ideologies according to their strengths and weaknesses in solving your specific problems?
+So, if a person can train using different fighting techniques from many multiple martial arts disciplines, and doctors can refer their patients to specialists from other disciplines, why can't we also be self-aware enough, and respectful enough, to mix and match the policies, tools, and techniques of different ideologies according to their strengths and weaknesses in solving your specific problems?

 To enlighten our politics in such a way, we only have to accept no ideology is complete.
-Like in medicine or Ultimate Fighting, any technique must not be evaluated on its ideological purity, but based on evidence of their real-world results in reducing physical pain.
+Like in medicine or Ultimate Fighting, any technique, tool or policy must not be evaluated on its ideological purity, but based on evidence of their real-world results in reducing hunger, thirst, cold, and the other indicators Life gives us to change our ways before its too late.

 Ideologues from everywhere on the political spectrum will (eventually) learn they don't need to take themselves so seriously or burden themselvse so much.
-Like a boxing coach, or speech pathologist, each can learn their craft and let people come to them as needed because everyone knows the top trainers aren't the ones with the best stories but the ones who help their followers adapt faster.
+Like a boxing coach, or speech pathologist, each can learn their craft and let people come to them as needed.

 But for now, the biggest obstacle to mixed-ideological politics is the same as it was for mixed-martial arts.
-Ideological pundits, teachers, and commentators dominate political discourse.
-They don't realize the value of "mix and match" philosophy, so they tell great stories why their beliefs, techniques, and rulebooks are the single source of truth.
+Ideological pundits, teachers, and commentators power base is dominating the political discourse.
+They don't realize the value of mix and match philosophy, so they tell great stories why their beliefs, techniques, and rulebooks are the single source of truth.
 To achieve mixed-ideological politics, we must escape the spell of ideological echo chambers by understanding why great stories capture our attention so easily.

 ## Cinderella